jina-ai/faq/faq_main.md

    Jina Hub allows users to publish and share their Executors.

- - ###  How do I share executor with my colleague sitting in another part of the world?
+ - ###  How do I share Executor with my colleague sitting in another part of the world?

    Executors can be shared by pushing them onto [Jina Hub.](https://hub.jina.ai/).
 You can choose to share your Executors either publicly or privately.
    By default, Executors are public, but you can make them private by a `secret`.
 Only people having the `secret` can access the private Executors.
-If no `--public` or `--private` argument is provided, then it is public by default.
+If no `--public` or `--private` argument is provided, it is public by default.

  - ### How can I remove Executor pushed to Jina Hub?
    Once published to Jina Hub, Executors cannot be deleted or removed since Jina Hub is a shared space.